Measles in NZ

 • Toys shouldn’t be too loud – check the toy before you buy it or gift it.
 If it’s too loud for you, it’s too loud for a child.

-Choosing the right toys for the child’s age
+Choosing the right toys for your child’s age

 For children aged 0 to six months

-Look for toys that can be chewed, sucked, and tugged, and toys that big enough so the baby can’t fit it all in their mouth.
+Look for toys that are easy to clean, that can be chewed, sucked, and tugged, and toys that are big enough that baby can’t fit it all in their mouth.

 Good choices include: mobiles with interesting shapes and colours (but keep the mobile out of reach), soft toys, and rattles.